watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 # Control Plane
 A control plane is responsible for enabling comprehensive management of SRv6 SFC.
-It enables SR-aware functions as service segments and specifies SR Policies including SFC for each flow. control plane has a Northbound API to receive user requests and a Southbound API to manipulate forwarding plane.
+It enables SR-aware functions as service segments and specifies SR Policies including SFC for each flow.
+A control plane has a Northbound API to receive user requests and a Southbound API to manipulate a forwarding plane.

 ~~~ drawing
  +---------------- SRv6 Controller ----------------+